plenigo/plenigo.github.io/pages/sdks/java/includes/external_user_management_java.md

 String firstName = "new"; // The first name of the customer.
 String name = "user"; // The name of the customer.

-// Returns the customer ID.
+// 3.Step: Returns the internal plenigo customer id.
+// If the user is already registered, it will not recreate the customer, it will return the internal plenigo customer id.
 String registerUser = UserManagementService.registerUser(email, language, externalUserID, firstName, name);
 ```